openownership/openownership.beta/_visualisation/core/definitions.md

 ![Nodes, Arrows and Chains in a BOVS Diagram](bovs-core-definitions-structure.jpg)

-At their core, BOVS diagrams are [directed graphs](https://en.wikipedia.org/wiki/Directed_graph){:target="_blank"} (basically, flow diagrams).
-They consist of nodes (vertices), connected by arrows (edges).
+At their core, BOVS Diagrams are [directed graphs](https://en.wikipedia.org/wiki/Directed_graph){:target="_blank"} (basically, flow diagrams).
+They consist of Nodes (vertices), connected by Arrows (edges).

+The following terms are used to talk generally about parts of BOVS Diagrams.

 Node
-: Nodes are like nouns, representing Parties (see below).
+: Nodes function like nouns, representing Parties (see below).

 Arrow
-: Arrows are like verbs, connecting Nodes to show relationships.
+: Arrows function like verbs, connecting Nodes to show relationships.

 Chain
 : {{ site.data.definitions.BOVS.Chain }}

+Distance
+: {{ site.data.definitions.BOVS.Distance}}

 ![Parties, Beneficiaries, Subjects and Objects in a BOVS Diagram](bovs-core-definitions-vocabulary.jpg)

-The following terms are used to talk generally about BOVS's [Vocabulary](/visualisation/core/vocabulary).
+The following terms are used to talk generally about parts of beneficial ownership structures.

 Party
 : {{ site.data.definitions.BOVS.Party }}